lotas-ai/hutlab-demo/README.md

 Once you've done this, you should see the following section (you might need to click the gear to refresh):
 <img src="https://github.com/lotas-ai/hutlab-demo/blob/713934d127340dd058dcb777983997b9c00720e4/media/images/rao-profile.jpg" style="width:75%;">

+For the tutorial, you should also set the "Temperature" to 0 so that the outputs are deterministic.
+(Outputs will still vary between people for technical reasons related to how Rao provides context, but the variability should be lower.)
+Clearing your environmental variables with `remove(list = ls())` is also recommended to increase consistency.

 #### Setting a working directory

 Rao works by indexing your current directory so that it can find files, functions, code blocks, etc. more quickly.
 Therefore, it's helpful to set your working directory to a narrow directory where you'll perform your analysis.
 You can check your current working directory with `getwd()` and then create a folder for this demo like: